martgra/dope/README.md

 dope apply
 ```

 > Scanning operations (`dope scan docs` and `dope scan code`) now generate a documentation term index file named `doc-terms.json` in the configured state directory.
 This file is automatically used in later commands (`dope suggest`, `dope apply`) to boost the relevance of suggestions and updates based on documentation-term matching.
+> Both `dope scan docs` and `dope scan code` accept an optional `--concurrency <N>` argument to control the number of simultaneous LLM API calls (default: 5).
+Increase or decrease as needed for your environment.

 > You can inspect and update your configuration at any time using `dope config show`, `dope config validate`, and `dope config set <key> <value>`.